AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Input and output description

 \subsection{Standard cosmology}

 The program \texttt{stand\_cosmo.x} computes the BBN abundances of the nuclei as well as the associated errors and correlation matrix in the standard cosmological model.
-It takes one integer as argument, if it is 1 a precise and slow calculation will be performed, if it is 0 a fast but less precise calculation is done.
+It takes one integer as argument; if it is 0 a fast calculation is done, larger values provide slower but more precise calculations.
+A description of the possible integration methods is given in Sections \ref{sec.integration_methods} and \ref{sec.integration_clocking}.
 The values of the baryon-to-photon ratio, the neutron lifetime and the number of neutrinos species are those fixed by the \texttt{Init\_cosmomodel} routine.
-Running the program with: \texttt{./stand\_cosmo.x 1} returns: \texttt{
+Running the program with: \texttt{./stand\_cosmo.x 3} returns: \texttt{

 -------------------- With uncertainties:

 Correlation matrix:

 Compatible with BBN constraints (conservative limits) Compatible with BBN constraints (chi2 including correlations) }